LewdHuTao/Arduino-SmartDoor/README.md

 ## Feedback and Contributions

 I welcome any feedback, suggestions, or contributions from the community to improve this project.
-Feel free to open issues, create pull requests, or contact me via [insert contact information] if you have any questions or ideas.
+Feel free to open issues, create pull requests, if you have any questions or ideas.

 Thank you for checking out my project, and I hope you find it interesting and educational!